Apple’s plan to scan iPhones for child abuse misses the point of privacy

 Apple isn’t alone in looking out for child sexual abuse material, or CSAM.
 As TechCrunch’s Zack Whittaker points out, Google, Microsoft, and Dropbox also scan for potentially illegal material in their respective cloud services.
 Apple argues that its own system is more private by design.

 But Apple’s approach feels different precisely because of the company’s focus on privacy.
 For years, Apple has made a point of minimizing what it sends to the cloud and doing as much processing as it can on people’s devices, where it can protect data rather than collecting it on remote servers.
 Apple’s scanning system shows that even if it’s not breaking encryption or pulling data off your device, the company can still see what you’re doing and act on it.
-That in itself is unnerving even if the cause is noble.
+That in itself is unnerving, even if the cause is noble.

 Don’t just take it from me, however.
 This is what Apple CEO Tim Cook told my colleague Michael Grothaus in January as part of a wide-ranging interview on privacy: